AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: tool bar; progress bar

 When GPS is performing background actions, such as loading cross-reference information or all actions involving external processes (including compiling), it displays a progress bar in the toolbar showing when the current task(s) will be completed.
 Click on the button to pop up a window showing the details of the tasks.
-This window is a Task Manager, and can therefore be used to pause or interrupt running tasks (see :ref:`The_Task_Manager`).
+This window is a Tasks view, and can be used to pause or interrupt running tasks (see :ref:`The_Task_Manager`).
 This window can be discarded by pressing :guilabel:`ESC` or by clicking anywhere else in the GPS.
 This window also disappears when there are no more running tasks.

 .. index:: omni-search
 .. index:: seealso: search; omni-search